Playable Operation game cake is shockingly fun

-Anyone who played the classic battery-operated game Operation remembers that telltale buzz sound that happens when trying to carefully take out various organs and bones of an unsuspecting patient lying on an operating table.
+Anyone who played the classic battery-operated game Operation remembers the telltale buzz that happens when trying to carefully take organs and bones out of the patient on the operating table.

-Now you can recreate the fun of playing a surgeon with this creative cake.
+Now, a creative cake made with electronics lets you re-create the fun of playing a surgeon.

 "How to Cook That" show host Ann Reardon pays tribute to the retro board game Operation with a cake that not only looks exactly like the popular game, but also works just like it.

-Reardon's Operation cake recipe calls for a sponge cake baked in two trays, a double batch of vanilla buttercream recipe, strawberry sauce, vanilla simple syrup, a cake board, 14.11 ounces (400g) of milk chocolate, 14.11 ounces (400g) of white chocolate, fondant (red, yellow, beige, brown, white), powdered brown food color, gel based food coloring (black, red, white, blue, brown) and edible silver luster dust.

-Reardon explains how to layer the cake and decorate it to make it look just like the Operation game, but the true magic of this dessert lies in the electronics underneath the cake that allow you to play the game itself.
+Reardon explains shares the Operation cake recipe and then explains how to layer the cake and decorate it to make it look just like the Operation game.
+But the true magic of this dessert lies in the electronics underneath the cake that let you to play the game itself.

-To add sounds to the cake, Reardon suggests using Makey Makey -- an easy-to-use customizable board -- and placing it inside a thin cardboard box.
+To add sounds, Reardon suggests using Makey Makey -- an easy-to-use customizable board -- and placing it inside a thin cardboard box.
 Cut holes in the box, and string the thin white cords and computer USB cable through the holes.
 Cover the box in clear packing tape to make it waterproof.
 Then place it in the cake on a corner and cover with frosting.

 "For those of you concerned you won't know where the box is when you go to cut the cake, the computer cable coming out of the side should be a good reminder," Reardon says in the video.